drexlerd/flatmemory/README.md

 cmake --build dependencies/build -j16
 ```

-Flatmemory's testing framework depends on [GoogleTest](https://github.com/google/googletest) and requires the additional compile flag `-DENABLE_TESTING=ON` to be set in the cmake configure step.
+Flatmemory's testing framework depends on [GoogleTest](https://github.com/google/googletest) and requires the additional compile flag `-DBUILD_TESTS=ON` to be set in the cmake configure step.

-Flatmemory's performance framework depends on [GoogleBenchmark](https://github.com/google/benchmark) and requires the additional compile flag `-DENABLE_BENCHMARKING=ON` to be set in the cmake configure step.
+Flatmemory's performance framework depends on [GoogleBenchmark](https://github.com/google/benchmark) and requires the additional compile flag `-DBUILD_BENCHMARKS=ON` to be set in the cmake configure step.
 The results from the GitHub action can be viewed [here](https://drexlerd.github.io/flatmemory/dev/bench/).